 Any event (view event types) featuring a Gateway Arts District artist will be listed, be it in the Arts District or in the Greater Metropolitan area.
 If outside the Arts District, in the event title, please add "located at Business Name" or "in DC" to better distinguish.

-Please note, for exhibition runs, only those located within the Gateway Arts District will be listed on our calendar, while as just mentioned, any Gateway artist can enter an exhibition's reception/talk/event no matter where it is held.
+Please note, for exhibition runs, only those located within the Gateway Arts District will appear listed on our calendar, while as just mentioned, any Gateway artist can submit an exhibition's reception/talk/event no matter where it is held.
 This helps us separate longer runs from individual events!

 Well, it's a work-in-progress: You can use this URL to import the calendar: http://mygatewayarts.org/calendar/export - Please let us know if you encounter any issues.